esphome/esphome-docs/components/fingerprint_grow.rst

 ``fingerprint_grow.aura_led_control`` Action
 --------------------------------------------

 Controls the Aura LED on the reader.
 Only available on select models.
+NOTE: The R503 has 2 variants with different LED colour options.

 .. code-block:: yaml